 The first part of the process of checking if your property is affected by radon gas is to carry out a radon test.
-Once a radon test has been carried out and the property owner has received the results if the results show there are high radon levels at the building, then a radon survey will need to be carried out to look at mitigation solutions to lower the levels of radon in the property.
+Once a radon test has been carried out and the property owner has received the results should the results show there are high radon levels within the building, then a radon survey will need to be carried out to look at mitigation solutions to lower the levels of radon in the property.

 Having a radon survey entails an experienced radon mitigation surveyor inspecting a property to determine what method of mitigation will be best used to reduce the high radon levels below the target level of 100 Becquerels within the property.